-PT&T made significant investments in network and operations to build sustainable growth since 2019.
+PT&T made significant investments in network and operations to build sustainable growth in the recent years.
 These investments to rehabilitate and rehabilitate its network and improve the Company's operational capabilities have resulted in an increase in expenses that affected the net income.
-However, because of the new IT services revenue stream and the continuously growing fixed broadband business, the Company reduced its net loss in 2021 to 27% of the previous year.
+However, because of the new IT services revenue stream and the continuously growing fixed broadband business, the Company reduced its net loss since 2020.